Learn PHP: a PHP tutorial

 }

-The result of the script execution contains an answer: 10 is smaller than 20.
-This means that the if construct will give the result TRUE.
+The result of the script execution contains the answer: 10 is smaller than 20.
+The if construct returns the result TRUE.
 The condition is fulfilled.

 <?php